devpro/learn-kubernetes/docs/basics.md

 A **Pod** consists of one or more containers (containers are not managed individually) ; inside a Pod we have the same IP address, same access to storage and same namespace.
 It is the smallest unit we can work with.

 While Pods are often deployed with one application container in each, a common reason to have multiple containers in a Pod is for logging.
-You may find the term sidecar for a container dedicated to performing a helper task, like handling logs and responding to requests, as the primary application container may not have this ability.
-The term sidecar, like ambassador and adapter, does not have a special setting, but refers to the concept of what secondary pods are included to do.
+You may find the term sidecar (like ambassador and adapter) for a container dedicated to performing a helper task, like handling logs and responding to requests, as the primary application container may not have this ability.

 ### Controllers

 **Controllers** (aka Operators) are a series of watch-loops which makes possible the orchestration through Kubernetes.
 Each **Controller** interrogates the `kube-apiserver` for a particular object state, modifying the object until the declared state matches the current state.
 These controllers are compiled into the `kube-controller-manager`.

-### Services

-**Services** are flexible and scalable agents which connect resources together and will reconnect, should something die and a replacement is spawned.
-Each Service is a microservice handling a particular bit of traffic, such as a single NodePort or a LoadBalancer to distribute inbound requests among many Pods.

-A Service also handles access policies for inbound requests, useful for resource control, as well as for security.

 #### Deployments